 *A lubed chain is a happy chain.
 Most cyclists tend to gravitate toward more of a dry lube during summer months.
 While a good dry lube is generally better at maintaining a clean drivetrain with less attracted dirt, a high viscous wet lube is the preferred during soggy months.
 High viscosity lubes like Dumonde Tech tend to have longer longevity through the rainy or muddy season.

 *Outfit your bicycle with lights during the time change.
 Winter is typically synonymous with shorter days.
 While we see much more brightly lit mornings, afternoons can be treacherous without a little illumination.
-Basic kits provide a front and rear light combo, so that you can see while being seen on evening rides.
+Basic kits provide a front and rear light combo, so that you can see as well as be seen on evening rides.

-*Bike fendesr help protect you and your bike.
+*Bike fenders help protect you and your bike.
 A good set of front and rear fenders can help keep a little more of the winter muck off of you and your bike.
-Some fenders are even designed to protect delicate suspension systems from getting oversaturated with grime.
+Some fenders are even designed to protect delicate suspension systems from getting over-saturated with grime.

 -Proper clothing will keep you comfortable and warm during mother natures wrath-